RESEARCH STARTER

 In addition to his military service, William is committed to various charitable causes, focusing on mental health, homelessness, and wildlife conservation, notably through initiatives like the Heads Together campaign and the Earthshot Prize.
 He is also an advocate for emergency workers' mental health through the Blue Light Together initiative.
 William married Catherine "Kate" Middleton in 2011, and they have three children: Prince George, Princess Charlotte, and Prince Louis.
 The family resides primarily at Kensington Palace and continues to engage in royal duties and philanthropic efforts.

-William, Prince of Wales is first in line to the British throne.
-He was preceded as heir to the throne by his father, King Charles III, who ascended the throne following the death of Queen Elizabeth II in September 2022.
-William was an active duty search-and-rescue pilot and later an air-ambulance pilot.
-He serves the royal family as spokesperson for various charities serving the homeless, those in the armed forces and those struggling with mental illness, and wildlife conservation and community development in Africa.
+William, Prince of Wales, is first in line to the British throne.
+His father, King Charles III, ascended to the throne following the death of Queen Elizabeth II in September 2022.
+William was an active-duty search-and-rescue pilot and later an air-ambulance pilot.
+He served the royal family as a spokesperson for various charities that helped the homeless, those in the armed forces, and those struggling with mental illness.
+He also worked with wildlife conservation and community development in Africa.

 Background

 Prince William Arthur Philip Louis was born on August 4, 1982, in London, England.
-His parents were Diana, the Princess of Wales , and Charles, the Prince of Wales.
+His parents were Diana, the Princess of Wales, and Charles, the Prince of Wales.
 He was educated at Mrs. Jane Mynors' nursery school (1985–87), the Wetherby School in London (1987–90), Ludgrove School (1990–95), and Eton College (1995–2000).
 His attendance at Eton followed his mother’s family tradition, as that was the school attended by both her father, Lord Spencer, and brother.
-Eton was a departure for the royal family, as both Prince Phillip (husband of Queen Elizabeth II ) and Prince Charles had been educated at Gordonstoun in northeast Scotland.
+Eton was a departure for the royal family, as both Prince Philip (husband of Queen Elizabeth II) and Prince Charles had been educated at Gordonstoun in northeast Scotland.

 While at Eton, William experienced the very public decline of his parents’ marriage, which provided fodder for the press throughout the early 1990s.
 Princess Diana was said to have cooperated with biographer Andrew Morton, who penned Diana: Her True Story in Her Own Words (1992).
 The book detailed the princess’s struggle with bulimia, her suicide attempts, and her knowledge of her husband’s affair with Camilla Parker-Bowles (who later became Prince Charles's second wife).
 The couple suffered several more embarrassing revelations in the press before their divorce in 1996.
 In 1997, Princess Diana was killed in a car crash in Paris, France, along with her boyfriend, Dodi al-Fayed, and their driver.
 William was only fifteen years old, and his brother twelve.